Space Coast Regional Airport: History

 In 1943 the U.S. Government built the airport on land jointly owned by both cities, Titusville and Cocoa.
 The airfield had two 5000 ft x 150 ft runways with a taxiway system.
 The U.S. Government developed the airport to serve as an outlying field (OLF) to Naval Air Station Sanford during World War II.
 The airport was built by the Civil Aeronautics Administration under the "Development of Landing Areas for National Defense" Program to help relieve other area military bases of training exercises during World War II.
 The government retained control of the airport for the duration of the war.

 After the war the U.S. Navy transferred the airport and associated improvements to the War Assets Administration, which deeded the airport back to the Cities of Titusville and Cocoa by a Surrender of Lease and Quit Claim Deed dated April 18, 1947.

 The taxiways and runways of the Titusville-Cocoa Airport hosted a NASCAR Grand National (now Cup Series) event, on December 30, 1956, for the 1957 NASCAR season.
 Fireball Roberts won in a Peter DePaolo Ford.

 An airport authority was established by the Cities of Titusville and Cocoa to own, operate, improve, and maintain the airport.
-The property was transferred to the authority by Quit Claim Deeds from the City of Titusville on March 14, 1961 and from the City of Cocoa on April 11, 1961.
+The property was transferred to the authority by Quit Claim Deeds from the City of Titusville on March 14, 1961, and from the City of Cocoa on April 11, 1961.

 Having previously used military facilities on nearby Cape Canaveral Air Force Station, the National Aeronautics and Space Administration (NASA) began development of its own civilian staffed launch facilities, in what became the John F. Kennedy Space Center (KSC), on Merritt Island in the early 1960s.
 The location of this regional airport made it important to the transportation of NASA personnel and equipment.

-Eastern Airlines 727s and DC-9s stopped at Titusville from 1970 to 1974.
+Eastern Air Lines Boeing 727 and McDonnell Douglas DC-9 jetliners served Titusville with scheduled passenger flights from 1970 to 1974.